bootUR: An R Package for Bootstrap Unit Root Tests: An introduction to the bootUR package

-\paragraph{Separate Unit Root Tests} To perform individual ADF tests on multiple time series simultaneously without multiple testing control, the function \fct{iADFtest} can be used: \begin{Code} iADFtest(y, level = 0.05, boot = "AWB", B = 1999, l = NULL, ar_AWB = NULL, union = TRUE, p_min = 0, p_max = NULL, ic = "MAIC", dc = NULL, detr = NULL, ic_scale = TRUE, verbose = FALSE, show_progress = FALSE, do_parallel = FALSE, nc = NULL) \end{Code} Compared to the syntax of \fct{boot\_df}, it has one additional argument, namely \code{union} which controls whether a bootstrap union test is used (\code{TRUE}) or not (\code{FALSE}).
-If \code{union = TRUE} (default), the arguments \code{dc} and \code{detr} are ignored, and a warning message is returned if the user would have provided specifications for these anyway.
-If set to \code{FALSE}, the deterministic components and detrending methods can be specified as for the \fct{boot\_df} function.
 Furthermore, since the bootstrap is performed for all series simultaneously, the bootstrap methods \code{"SB"} or \code{"MBB"}, that cannot handle unbalanced datasets, should not be used.
 If the user were to specify these anyway, the function will revert to splitting the bootstrap up and performing it separately for each time series.
 A warning message is then returned to alert the user.
-If a vector (or univariate time series) instead of a matrix (multivariate time series) is given for \code{y}, a single unit root test is performed; in this case the function acts as an alternative to \fct{boot\_df} and \fct{boot\_union}.\footnote{In fact, internally these functions call \fct{iADFtest}.}
+If a vector (or univariate time series) instead of a matrix (multivariate time series) is given for \code{data}, a single unit root test is performed; in this case the function acts as an alternative to \fct{boot\_adf} and \fct{boot\_union}.\footnote{In fact, internally these functions call \fct{boot\_ur}.}

-We illustrate the function's usage by performing individual ADF tests with the \verb|"MBB"| bootstrap on the first five series of the unbalanced dataset \code{MacroTS}, which correspond to the real Gross Domestic Product in Belgium, Germany, France, the Netherlands and the United Kingdom respectively. \begin{CodeChunk} \begin{CodeInput} R> iADF_out <- iADFtest(MacroTS[, 1:5], boot = "MBB", verbose = TRUE, + do_parallel = TRUE) \end{CodeInput} \begin{CodeOutput} There are 0 stationary time series. test statistic p-value GDP_BE -0.8135022 0.36618309 GDP_DE -1.1076021 0.08804402 GDP_FR -0.6301366 0.76188094 GDP_NL -0.8210610 0.41370685 GDP_UK -0.7207147 0.53876938
+We illustrate the function's usage by performing individual ADF tests with the \verb|"MBB"| bootstrap on the first five series of the unbalanced dataset \code{MacroTS}, which correspond to the real GDP in Belgium, Germany, France, the Netherlands and the United Kingdom respectively. \begin{CodeChunk} \begin{CodeInput} R> boot_ur_out <- boot_ur(data = MacroTS[, 1:5], bootstrap = "MBB") \end{CodeInput}